codeship/screencast-storyboards/blogposts/django-bitbucket-appengine.md

 [go to appengine.google.com and click "create application"]

-I enter "my-codefish" as identifier and "Codefish" as application name and I create the application.
+I enter "the-codefish" as identifier and "Codefish" as application name and I create the application.

 ![Creating an App Engine app][screenshot-new-deployment-app]

 [close App Engine tab]

-Now I can enter my application URL `http://my-codefish.appspot.com` into my deployment configuration.
+Now I can enter my application URL `http://the-codefish.appspot.com` into my deployment configuration.
 This way the Codeship can check if my application works after deployment.